Create Role Description

 People Management Manage and Develop People

-Engage and motivate staff, and develop capability and potential in others
+Engage with and motivate staff, and develop their capability and potential

 • Define and clearly communicate roles, responsibilities and performance standards to achieve team outcomes